Practice Education in Social Work

 This course is a combined programme, covering both stage 1 and 2, allowing you to support and supervise social work students undertaking first and final placements.

 The year-long module includes five taught days for theory teaching and two recall days at LJMU.
-There are two intakes per year: one in the summer and one in the autumn.
+There are usually two intakes per year: one in the summer and one in the autumn.
 Contact the module leader for details.

 You will receive individual tutorial support throughout the course.
 While completing this course, you will need to supervise a pre-qualifying social work student in order to complete this award.
 You must also be observed twice giving practice education supervision.